osmoscraft/osmosnote/BACKLOG.md

 - Workflow: A landing state (recent + open new).
 - Workflow: Show app version on splash screen
 - Workflow: Stop full page reload after save
-- Workflow: Remove tagging from default template.
-Add auto prefix insertion to tag insertion command
+- Workflow: Caret to last position when opening a new file
 - Core: Use real anchor to represent links for improved a11y.
 Need to disable focus.

 v0.0.12 release candidate:

+- Workflow: Remove tagging from default template.
+Add auto prefix insertion to tag insertion command
 - Workflow: Cancel remote action after any keypress
 - Workflow: Prompt for confirmation when deleting a note with references.
 - Workflow: Display "New" as status when opening a new file.